GCC High SharePoint Migration

 Net-New GCC High Build (Greenfield or From On-Prem SharePoint)

-Organizations operating on-premises SharePoint without prior Microsoft 365 cloud deployment face the simplest scoping path but the longest greenfield-build timeline.
-There is no commercial tenant to migrate from, which eliminates tenant-to-tenant migration complexity, but there is no existing cloud-side configuration to inherit either.
-SharePoint information architecture, hub-site structure, governance configuration, and Microsoft Purview-based retention and sensitivity labeling all build from scratch.
-Timeline for a net-new GCC High SharePoint build typically lands at 12 to 18 months from project initiation through governance handoff.
+Organizations operating on-premises SharePoint without prior Microsoft 365 cloud deployment, or organizations standing up a new business unit that will operate exclusively in GCC High, face the simplest scoping path but the longest greenfield-build timeline.
+There is no commercial tenant to migrate from, which eliminates the tenant-to-tenant migration complexity, but there is also no existing cloud-side configuration to inherit, which means SharePoint information architecture, hub-site structure, governance configuration, and Microsoft Purview-based retention and sensitivity labeling all build from scratch.

 Commercial Microsoft 365 to GCC High Tenant Migration